CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-git.md

 Lets break down what these commands do:

-- `git add`: this command tells git to add the following file to a "staging area".
+- `git add`: this command tells Git to add the following file to a "staging area".
 This staging area simply allows you to separate the files you want to save to the repo and ones that you don't.
-- `git commit`: this command tells git to save or "commit" the file to the repository.
+- `git commit`: this command tells Git to save or "commit" the file to the repository.
 The `-m` allows the user to add a message to the save.
 In this case we added the message "Adding a file".

 ## Make a Change